The-Marcy-Lab-School/problem-set-x-recursion/README.md

     The type of problems that recursion can be geared towards typically require a decent amount of looping or iterating.
 Though, it can be used in multiple scenarios.
-One of which is searching for an element, or traversing through a data structures that contain multiple other other pieces of data.
+One of which is searching for an element, or traversing through a data structures that contain multiple other other pieces of data. hi

 **3. What are the benefits of writing functions recursively?
 What are the drawbacks?**